gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 The chosen predicate model is: `RandomForestRegressor`, since this is what was recommend in the FAQ section of the assignment.

-#colbreak()
+// #colbreak()
 = Benchmarks <benchmarks>

 For all benchmarks, 4 runs were done.
 The first run was considered a dry run, while for the  proceeding 3, the average was taken.
 For time constraints reasons, the largest dataset: `M_5000` was not tested.

-== Specifications
+== Scenarios

 The specifications of the devices used for the benchmarking can be found in the section @appendix.

-== Results

-This section will discuss the result of the benchmarks performed on the given datasets.
 Configuration for each benchmarking scenario can be found in @benchmarking-scenario.

 === Desktop vs Macbook

 This comparison will discuss the difference in performance between the Macbook in @macbook and desktop in @desktop.

-#heading(numbering: none, level: 4)[Result]
+// #heading(numbering: none, level: 4, outlined: false)[Result]

 #let xs = (0, 1, 2)